First Sunday of Every Month | 2pm – 4pm ET | Hybrid | Free

-South Street Seaport Museum’s monthly Sea Chanteys and Maritime Music, the original NYC chantey sing, continues on the first Sunday of every month.
+South Street Seaport Museum’s monthly Sea Chanteys and Maritime Music program, the original NYC Chantey Sing, continues on the first Sunday of every month.

-The event is FREE, and advance registration is required.
+This in-person event is free, and registration is encouraged.

 New to the Chantey Sing?